daizch/gulp-wrap-file/README.md

 The file wrapper to wrap your file content.
 You can get the file content and the pathname of the file.
 If wrapper is string, file content names `{file}`, short pathname of the file names `{modName}`.
-If wrapper is function, the arguments of the function are content of the file and the entire path of the file.
+If wrapper is function, the arguments of the function are content of the file and the file object.

 ## License